Written by Jamie C. Martin of Simple Homeschool

 * I got my first introduction to homeschooling by attending a local conference.
 As a newbie to the topic, it helped me gather a lot of information in a short amount of time.
-Two of the biggest conferences coming up this year will be organized by Great Homeschool Conventions.
+Some of the biggest conferences coming up this year will be organized by Great Homeschool Conventions. (sponsor)

 A quick read